 - Determine the role of environmental factors affecting the health of a population;

 - Identify the managerial and policy issues associated with the delivery, quality and costs of health care;

 - Identify the social, behavioral, and cultural factors related to population health.

 The Certificate is open to non-degree students with at least a baccalaureate degree from an accredited college or university with at least one college level Biology course and one college level Math or Statistics course completed with a grade of B or above, and a strong overall record of successful academic performance.

 The Training Certificate is also open to members of the public health workforce seeking formal education and training in the five core areas of public health.
 The program is intended to be taken on a part-time basis.
 The Certificate can be completed by taking all courses online or a combination of online and onsite courses.

 Individuals interested in the Master of Public Health or another degree program in the School following completion of the Certificate for-credit may be able to apply the course credits upon application and admission to the degree program.

 Individuals who are matriculated in a degree program in the School are not eligible for this Training Certificate.

 Students must apply to the program using the School's online application.
 Applications may be submitted at any time during the year.
 There is no deadline for application.
-The Certificate application includes official transcripts from all post-secondary schools, a CV or resume, a statement of purpose vis-à-vis the certificate, and three letters of recommendation.
+The Certificate application includes official transcripts from all post-secondary schools, a CV or resume, a statement of purpose vis-à-vis the certificate, and one letter of recommendation.
 Transcripts from non-US institutions must be approved by an external credentialing agency.
 No more than 8 credits may be accrued as a Special Student Limited before submission of an application to the Certificate program, complete with all supporting documents.
 Students applying for non-credit must submit an application and be admitted before enrolling in any courses.
 Students admitted to the Training Certificate program must begin the program within one year of admission unless granted a deferral.